rabbitmq/rabbitmq-website/site/ec2.md

 RabbitMQ when possible.

-Note that EBS volumes have an [IOPS limits](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html), which can impact thoughput and RabbitMQ operations.
+Note that EBS volumes have an [IOPS limits](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html), which can impact throughput and RabbitMQ operations.
 If an EBS volume hits the limit, disk writes will worsen.
 It is also possible that the RabbitMQ message store compaction (garbage collection of on-disk data) can fall behind disk writes, which means the disk will be filled up quicker than disk space can be reclaimed after messages were consumed and acknowledged.
 This will eventually lead to [resource alarms](/alarms.html) and publisher throttling.
 Please make sure the limit is high and set up I/O operation rate monitoring.

 ## <a id="related" class="anchor" href="#related">Further Reading</a>